This disorder may be caused by a weakened growing hip joint.

 Slipped capital femoral epiphysis usually develops in early adolescence and most commonly affects boys.
 Obesity Obesity in Adolescents Obesity is defined as a body mass index (BMI) equal to or greater than the 95th percentile for age and gender.
 Although genetics and some disorders cause obesity, most adolescent obesity results... read more is a major risk factor.
 Many children who develop this disorder in one hip eventually develop it in both hips.

-Slipped Capital Femoral Epiphysis (SCFE)
+Slipped Capital Femoral Epiphysis

-Slipped capital femoral epiphysis is not known.
-However, the disorder may result from a weakening in the growth plate, which can result from injury, hip deformities (coxa profunda), complications due to obesity, inflammation, or changes in levels of hormones in the blood (such as a low thyroid hormone level), which normally occur around puberty.
+The cause of slipped capital femoral epiphysis is not known.
+However, the disorder most likely results from a weakening in the growth plate.
+A weakening in the growth plate can result from injury, hip deformities, complications due to obesity, inflammation, or changes in levels of hormones in the blood (such as a low thyroid hormone level), which normally occur around puberty (see Puberty in Girls Puberty in Girls Puberty is a sequence of events in which physical changes occur, resulting in adult physical characteristics and capacity to reproduce.
+These physical changes are regulated by changes in the... read more and see Puberty in Boys Puberty in Boys Puberty is the stage during which people reach full reproductive ability and develop the adult features of their sex.
+In boys, puberty usually occurs between the ages of 10 and 14 years.
+However... read more ).
 The separation causes the top part of the thighbone to eventually lose its blood supply, decay, and collapse.

 Surgery is usually needed to align the separated ends of the thighbone and to fasten them together with metal screws.
-The hip is immobilized in a cast for several weeks to 2 months.